 4) If you have a health center hold because you've yet to submit your medical history form, you can download the form and submit it to the Student Health Center.

 5) If you cannot access blueView because you've forgotten your password, you will need to call the Support Center at 515-271-3001 or reset your password by clicking here.

-6) If you have credits earned at another institution, or through AP or IB coursework, and do not see that credit posted, please contact Mary Beth Holtey at email@example.com.
+6) If you have credits earned at another institution, or through AP or IB coursework, and do not see that credit posted, please email Mary Beth Holtey.

 7) If at your time of registration you have questions or need assistance, please call the Arts and Sciences Dean's Office at 515-271-3939.
 During registration the office is open from 7:00 a.m. to 12:00 p.m. and from 1:00 p.m. to 4:30 p.m.